Clare Hopkins Clarke

-- Mature trees to allow natural screening and shading to the wesr and deciduous trees in the forecourt that’ll provide shading in summer and allow the sun to penetrate the building in winter.
+- Mature trees to allow natural screening and shading to the west and deciduous trees in the forecourt that will provide shading in summer and allow the sun to penetrate the building in winter.

 - Consideration of occupants thermal comfort with the use of sustainable materials and low VOC products.

 - Rainwater harvesting with 6 new tanks as well as existing tanks on site to serve landscape irrigation.

 - Permeable paving to reduce stormwater run off.